Harinder5636/NFT-exchange-project/README.md

 # NFT-exchange-project
-Worked on this project with two other students to design a NFT exchange website
+Collaborated with two fellow students to collectively strategize and engineer a cutting-edge NFT exchange website as part of a comprehensive project engagement.

 # Link to the original Github page
 https://github.com/AustinLeaming/nft-exchange